 - Division-Hawthorne Main Street Design Guidelines + The Division Design Initiative – Heather Flint Chatto cofounded this inter-neighborhood coalition to improve meaningful community input around new development and growth.
 This fostered collaborations with PSU, SE Uplift, four neighborhood associations, business associations, city staff, and Architecture for Humanity.
 Through these collaborations, she has helped lead citizen advocacy and public engagement efforts including: inter-neighborhood design committees, community preference surveys, design walking tours, “Your Voice Matters” interactive public art installations, and policy advocacy on key issues such as upcoming city-wide building design standards (DOZA policy), Mixed Use Zoning, and Neighborhood Notification.
 Most recently, the group has created the newly adopted Division-Hawthorne Main St. Design Guidelines, a model that any neighborhood can use to clarify their own design vision and preferences.

-- AASHE Sustainability Staffing Survey – Provided technical analysis and graphics for the Association for the Advancement of Sustainability in Higher Education (AASHE)
+- AASHE Sustainability Staffing Assessment – Conducted detailed quantitative and qualitative data analysis, created summary charts and graphics for the Association for the Advancement of Sustainability in Higher Education (AASHE)

 - Levee Ready Columbia 2020-2024 Communications & Engagement Plan –